When Chhumvichhouk Rounh was a child, the floods swept into his village in Cambodia three years in a row.

 If he stays in Wellington, my only chance of finding him again is to return to this spot, down the narrow alleyway between old city blocks, where a wire fence still marks off the neighbouring building as precarious, a reminder that one big shake could bring it all down.

-This story was supported by a grant from the Scoop Foundation for Public Interest Journalism.
+This story was produced in association with the Resilience National Science Challenge and supported by a grant from the Scoop Foundation for Public Interest Journalism.
 More of Charlotte Graham’s stories about disaster resilience in vulnerable communities will be published on Scoop.